Starburst Hive connector#

 The input, location, and format parameters are required.
 The compression, and separator parameters are optional.

 The input parameter can accept either a table name or a SELECT query.
 The separator parameter is applicable only when the format argument is set to CSV or TEXTFILE.
-See object-storage-file-formats for more details.
+See object storage file formats for more details.

 Roles do not have access to the UNLOAD function by default.
 To enable role access, users must have the UNLOAD function privilege on the catalog, as well as the corresponding location privilege on the object storage location where the output is written.